Michael O'Laughlen

-Michael O'Laughlen, Jr. (pronounced Oh-Lock-Lun; June 3, 1840 – September 23, 1867) was an American Confederate soldier and conspirator in John Wilkes Booth's plot to kidnap U.S. President Abraham Lincoln, and later in the latter's assassination, albeit he ended up not directly participating.
+Michael O'Laughlen, Jr. (pronounced Oh-Lock-Lun; June 3, 1840 – September 23, 1867) was an American Confederate soldier and conspirator in John Wilkes Booth's plot to kidnap U.S. President Abraham Lincoln, and later in the latter's assassination, although he ended up not directly participating.

 His last name was often misspelled by the press and others as O'Laughlin.

 Early life

 O'Laughlen was born in Baltimore, Maryland.
 He was one of John Wilkes Booth's earliest friends as the Booth family lived across the street from the O'Laughlens.
+He attended St. Timothy's Hall in Catonsville, Maryland with Booth.
 O'Laughlen learned the trade of manufacturing ornamental plaster work.
 He also learned the art of engraving.
 At the start of the Civil War O'Laughlen joined the Confederate Army, but was discharged in June 1862.
 He returned to Baltimore and joined his brother in the feed and produce business.